-- 1 The Protégé in any proposed Mentor-Protégé relationship must be a certified MWBE firm before application for MWSBE Division approval of the Mentor-Protégé relationship. - 2 For purposes of making determinations of business size under this section, the MWSBE Division will not treat Protégé firms as affiliates of Mentor firms, when both firms are participating in an approved Mentor-Protégé Program. - 3.
+- 1. The Protégé in any proposed Mentor-Protégé relationship must be a certified MWBE firm before application for MWSBE Division approval of the Mentor-Protégé relationship. - 2 For purposes of making determinations of business size under this section, the MWSBE Division will not treat Protégé firms as affiliates of Mentor firms, when both firms are participating in an approved Mentor-Protégé Program. - 3.
 The common forms of assistance that a Mentor may provide a Protégé include:

-Business Planning Financial Counseling
+Business Planning Fina

-Record Keeping Bonding Technical Assistance
+Record Keeping Bon

+Equipment Utilization Cap

-Equipment Utilization Capital Formation
+inancial Counseling Sonding Technical Assistance Capital Formation